-- Fraudulently alter another person's ballot or substitute one ballot for another, or to otherwise defraud a voter of their vote. - Obstruct a qualified voter on the way to a polling place. - Vote or offer to vote more than once in any election. - Knowingly vote in the wrong election precinct or district. - Disobey the lawful command of an election officer. - Knowingly exclude a qualified voter from voting or knowingly allow an unqualified person to vote.
-(Persons thought to be unqualified should complete a Voter's Affidavit.) - Knowingly vote when not qualified to do so. - Willfully fail to perform any duty of an election officer after having accepted the responsibility of being an election officer by taking the oath. - Willfully violate any rule adopted by the secretary of state pursuant to the election laws of North Dakota. - Willfully make any false canvass of votes, or make, sign, publish, or deliver any false return of an election, knowing the same to be false, or willfully deface, destroy, or conceal any statement or certificate entrusted to his/her care. - Destroy ballots, ballot boxes, election lists, or other election supplies except as provided by law.
+- □ Fraudulently alter another person's ballot or substitute one ballot for another, or to otherwise defraud a voter of his or her vote. - Obstruct a qualified voter on the way to a polling place. - □ Vote or offer to vote more than once in any election. - Knowingly vote in the wrong election precinct or district. - Disobey the lawful command of an election officer.

+- Knowingly exclude a qualified voter from voting or knowingly allow an unqualified person to vote. - □ Knowingly vote when not qualified to do so. - Willfully fail to perform any duty of an election officer after having accepted the responsibility of being an election officer by taking the oath. - Willfully violate any rule adopted by the secretary of state pursuant to the election laws of North Dakota. - Willfully make any false canvass of votes, or make, sign, publish, or deliver any false return of an election, knowing the same to be false, or willfully deface, destroy, or conceal any statement or certificate entrusted to his or her care. - Destroy ballots, ballot boxes, election lists, or other election supplies except as provided by law.
 (NDCC § 16.1-01-12)